sandrina-p/postcss-start-to-end/README.md

 Don't you feel like find/replace rules in each one of your `*.css` files?

 No worries, I built a simple tool that does that for you.
 You just need to tell where you want to run the converter (folder or file.css).
-By default it will run in `src`
+By default it runs in `src` folder

 **Input**
 ```css